AlexandreFortin1030/CyberTraining_BeCode_Kamkar3/SC-900_Notes/Notes.md

 -> Microsoft Entra ID provides an Identity Secure Score to help assess how aligned the company is with Microsoft best security practices.

 #### Basic terminology
-* Tenant: A Microsoft Entra ID instance in which infos about a single organization resides.
+* Tenant: (locataire), is a dedicated and isolated space within Microsoft Entra ID, where an organization can mange its users, groups, apps and other ressources.
 * Directory: A database or catalog of identities and ressources associated with a "Tenant".

 #### Who uses Microsoft Entra ID?